 - Relationship to reality

-On paper, this free verse poem is a formal looking set of tercets (three-line stanzas), 11 in total, a narrow column.
-But the reader is taken on a curious syntactical journey involving enjambment and parentheses—alongside compound words and personification.
+On paper, this free verse poem is a formal-looking set of tercets (three-line stanzas), 11 in total in a narrow column.
+But the reader is taken on a curious syntactical journey involving enjambment and parentheses, alongside compound words and personification.

 A late starter (her first book was published when she was close to 50 years of age), Fanthorpe became extremely popular during her lifetime.
-Her poetry tends to be quiet, compassionate, humorous and reflective but can also become surreal and quirky.
+Her poetry tends to be quiet, compassionate, humorous and reflective, but it can also become surreal and quirky.

-According to Alan Brownjohn and Anthony Thwaite, writing in the Guardian, May 2009, Fanthorpe had in her poetry a knack 'for catching the atmosphere of embarrassing, tense or awkward situations.'
+According to Alan Brownjohn and Anthony Thwaite, writing in the Guardian in May of 2009, Fanthorpe had in her poetry a knack 'for catching the atmosphere of embarrassing, tense or awkward situations.'

-Hers is a very English English poetry: humble, clever, ironic, bursting with something indefinite, full of longing and tongue-in-cheek wisdom of the garden, churchyard and quiet library corner.
+Hers poetry is very English: humble, clever, ironic, bursting with something indefinite, full of longing and tongue-in-cheek wisdom of the garden, churchyard and quiet library corner.

 In an interview for The Poetry Archive, she stated: